 For tax years ending after December 31, 2005, a corporation that has made a valid Subchapter S election for federal income tax purposes will automatically also be considered a Philadelphia S Corporation.
 The income earned by the S Corp, instead of being taxed at the corporate net income tax rate, flows through to the personal income tax flat rate in Philadelphia.
 Shareholders include their pro rata share of income, deduction, and credits.

 A Net Operating Loss (“NOL”) deduction is allowed for C Corps, with a 40% of taxable income ceiling on losses that can be deducted.

 If you are a small business owner and have never filed taxes as an S corporation, let our tax attorneys help you to get it right the first time.

 Don’t waste your time performing tasks that are uncomfortable, inefficient, and unproductive.
 Leave the complicated tax matters to us.
 We will calculate your PA taxes and work to achieve the minimum tax possible, given your situation and our tax planning acumen.

 If you are like most small business owners, then the time has come for your company to file taxes as an S Corporation.
 This is not something that can easily be achieved on your own.
-You need professional guidance from tax professionals who understand the intricacies of filing corporate income tax returns for S Corporations in Pennsylvania.
+You need professional guidance from tax professionals who understand the intricacies of filing corporate income tax returns for S Corporations in Philadelphia.